Melbourne paving · layout basics

 • Less visually busy than herringbone or French pattern when you want the garden to lead

-Common mistakes
+Common paving mistakes

-Stretcher bond vs herringbone
+Stretcher bond vs herringbone: when each makes sense

-When to involve Made By Mobbs
+When it helps to bring in Made By Mobbs

 Book a site visit with Made By Mobbs